electrichasgoneaudi/electrichasgoneaudi.github.io/content/models/q6-e-tron/_index.md

 Audi uses permanently excited synchronous electric motors (PSM) with hairpin winding on the PPE platform.

-In this design, the rotor of the AC motor is fitted with permanent magnets that generate a permanent magnetic field in the motor.
+Permanent magnets are fitted on the AC motor's rotor, generating a permanent magnetic field.
 As a result, compared to asynchronous motors (ASM), PSMs offer higher power and torque densities, greater efficiency, and better reproducibility of the power output.

-For the top variants SQ6 e-tron and RSQ6 e-tron, the engineers are creating a dynamic, sporty driving experience with a fully variable electronically controlled rear differential and a so-called ‘Performance rear axle’.
+For the top variants SQ6 e-tron and RSQ6 e-tron, the engineers are creating a dynamic, sporty driving experience with a fully variable electronically controlled rear differential and a so-called 'Performance rear axle.'
 Added to this is a powerful electric motor positioned behind the rear axle.
 This setup enables a rear-dominant all-wheel application across a wide spectrum.
 Moreover, in combination with the dynamic torque distribution in the all-wheel drive, it also supports high agility when accelerating out of corners.

-In the all-electric Q6 e-tron only the latest-generation PSM motors is to be used.
-To maximise the power density, the water jacket cooling was optimised in comparison to the e-tron GT.
-An example of the further comprehensive optimisations in the PSMs is what is known as the double V lamination – the arrangement of the magnets within the rotors.
+Audi will use only the latest-generation PSM motors that have several improvements.
+Audi has optimized the water jacket cooling to maximize the power density and used double V lamination on magnets.

-The development of the power electronics has also taken a big step forward: to optimise the effectiveness, silicon carbide (SiC) is used instead of silicon as the semiconductor material in the pulse inverter (PWR) on the rear axle.
-This significantly reduces switching losses in the PWR and enables higher switching frequencies.
+The development of power electronics has also taken a big step forward.
+Silicon carbide (SiC) is used instead of silicon as the pulse inverter (PWR) semiconductor material on the rear axle.
+This technology significantly reduces switching losses in the PWR, enables higher switching frequencies, and improves efficiency.

 ### Suspension and steering

+The Audi Q6 e-tron will have new shock absorbers.
+As standard, they come with steel springs or optional air suspension.

-The two-valve shock absorbers will be a new feature in Audi Q6 e-tron.
+The two-valve shock absorbers will be a new feature in the Audi Q6 e-tron.
 On the one hand, they offer improved performance due to a significantly greater damper characteristic spread.

-On the other, two-valve shock absorbers can be adjusted independently of each other, providing an appreciable increase in comfort.
-This versatility makes the differences between the driving programmes even more tangible, putting each individual driving programme in the future Q6 e-tron on its own distinct level.
-Additionally, depending on the speed, the body can be lowered in combination with the air suspension, and this improves the aerodynamics for increased range.
+On the other, two-valve shock absorbers can be adjusted independently, providing an appreciable increase in comfort.
+This versatility makes the differences between the driving programs even more tangible, putting each driving program in the future Q6 e-tron on its distinct level.
+Additionally, depending on the speed, the body can be lowered in combination with the air suspension, improving the aerodynamics for an increased range.

 <figure>
     <a href="https://media.electrichasgoneaudi.net/multimedia/technology/bev-platforms/ppe/drivetrain1.jpg">